Top-Ranger/Logging/README.md

 #Logging

-A very simple program written in Qt to demonstrate how logging changes to items kept in buffer could be implemented.
+A very simple program written in Qt to demonstrate how logging changes to items (as for example used by databases) kept in buffer could be implemented.

 ## Transaction